dcbradley/dbview/README.md

 ## Object name conflicts

 Tables and views must have different DBView object names.
-If a view name conflicts with a table name, simple call the view `view_viewname` to avoid conflict.
+If a view name conflicts with a table name, one way to avoid the conflict is to call view `view_viewname`.
 When a view object name begins with `view_` then an extra `view_` is <em>not</em> prepended to form the PHP class name.
 Similarly for tables.

 Example: